Career Definition of a Retail Sales Manager

 Experience working in retail stores is necessary for all retail sales managers.
 They also must have computer skills and be patient with both employees and customers.
 Retail sales managers must be able to motivate and organize their employees.

 While retail sales manager positions fall within the category of sales managers, the U.S. Bureau of Labor Statistics (BLS) gives information for the broader occupation.
 The BLS predicts an 4% increase in the number of jobs for sales managers from 2019-2029, which is about fast as average, and notes that the income for this profession largely depends on the type of business you are working in and what the business is selling.
 That being said, the BLS states that the median annual salary for sales managers totals $126,640.

 Other careers within this field include:

 For those desiring a career in retail who want to be involved in the selection and acquisition of products, a career in retail buying should be considered.
 Buyers meet with suppliers and vendors, determine what products are needed, negotiate deals to get the best price, arrange deliveries and manage inventory levels.
 Depending on the products and size of the company, required education for this position ranges from a high school diploma to a bachelor's degree in a business field.
 Certification from professional organizations can also be beneficial for career advancement.
-In May of 2015, the BLS estimated that retail buyers earned a median wage of $52,940.
-Wholesale and retail buyers, except those involved in farm product purchasing, should see a 2% increase in job opportunities during the 2014-2024 decade, as projected by the BLS.
+In May of 2019, the BLS estimated that retail buyers earned a median wage of $69,600.
+Wholesale and retail buyers, except those involved in farm product purchasing, should see a 7% decrease in job opportunities during the 2019-2029 decade, as projected by the BLS.